This article originally appeared on VICE UK.

 Alastair Campbell wants to teach you how to win.
-In his new book, Winners: And How They Succeed, he profiles victors from the fields of sport, politics, business and acting, creating a blueprint for success modelled on the stories of people far more successful than you.
-It's by no means a self-help book, but you'd probably benefit from paying it some attention if you ever want to dredge yourself out of that entry-level recruitment job in favour of not living in your overdraft for the rest of your life.
+In his new book, Winners: And How They Succeed, he profiles victors from the fields of sport, politics, business, and acting, creating a blueprint for success modeled on the stories of people far more successful than you.
+It's by no means a self-help book, but you'd probably benefit from paying it some attention if you ever want to dredge yourself out of that entry-level recruitment job.

-VICE: Hi Alastair.
-Tell me, is Ed Miliband a winner?
+VICE: Tell me, is Ed Miliband a winner?
 Or Clegg?
 Or Farage?

 Is Nick Clegg a winner?
 He set himself the objective of getting into power in some form.
 He's done that, so maybe.
 But I think he'll struggle this time.
 Farage is somebody who superficially might look like he has real importance, but I don't see him as a winner.
 I think he'll fade.
 Cameron, as I say in the book, should have walked the last election, but didn't.